harlan-zw/unlighthouse/docs/config/index.md

 Injects the required data into the client files, so it can be hosted statically.

-Combine this with uploading to a host, and you can see the results of your unlighthouse scan on a live site.
+Combine this with uploading to a site, and you can see the results of your unlighthouse scan on a live site.

 ## API Options